karnbibek/React-and-redux-app-to-display-list-of-blogs-from-jsonPlaceholder-api/README.md

-Simple React app to fetch list of blogs from an api and display the result using semantic-ui library
+Simple React + Redux app to fetch list of blogs from an api and display the result using semantic-ui library

 # Getting Started with Create React App